andrewscwei/requiem/README.md

 Requiem is best paired with its sister stylesheet library [Minuet](https://github.com/VARIANTE/minuet).

+# Polyfill

+If needed for cross browser support, the minimum required polyfill is [webcomponents-lite.js](http://webcomponents.org/polyfills/).

 # Overview

 Requiem leverages custom elements following the [WebComponents](http://webcomponents.org/) standard while keeping HTML markup, JavaScripts and stylesheets separate.
 Hence it is very easy to use your favorite preprocessor language alongside Requiem.